pvandervelde/zinger/engineering.md

 * Methods should be provided for determining the steering angle on start-up without the need to perform zero-ing movements.

-#### Electronics

-* System redundancy

-* Red - Power, rear light, brake light
-* Green - Data transfer
-* Blue -
-* Orange - Motor activated, direction indicators
-* Yellow - Sensor activated
-* White - head light

-Note that the head light, the rear light and the direction indicator are as signal to human operators not for other robots

 * Probably need a dedicated board for orchestrating the different modules because they will need to be synchronised.
 Need some kind of real time control and fault detection